 In 2016, he became a Global Youth Leader for the 100 Million for 100 Million campaign, led by Nobel Laureate Kailash Satyarthi.
 He is working along side His Holiness The Dalai Lama, Prince Ali of Jordan and other world leaders to help galvanize 100 million children and people with access to resources to pledge to help another 100 million without access to quality education as part of the UN Sustainable Development Goal Number 4.
 Mohamed’s fight for educational equality sent him to Colombia, where he taught children not just English, but empowerment and ownership of their stories.
 As a result of his advocacy, he was selected to serve as a Youth Commissioner on the Education Commission on Financing Global Education alongside Nobel Laureates, Malala and Kailash Satyarthi, and chaired by Former British Prime Minister, Gordon Brown, Norwegian Prime Minister Erna Solberg, President of the World Bank, Jim Kim among others.
 In his capacity as a Global Youth Ambassador, he helped propel the effort to secure 10 million signatures as part of the Up for School Campaign, calling on world leaders during the 70th Session of the United Nations General Assembly to deliver on their promises of quality education for all.

-Mohamed’s lectures on the power of education has spanned five continents.
+Mohamed’s lectures on the power of education have spanned five continents.
 A 2015 graduate of The George Washington University Elliot School of International Affairs, Mohamed speaks 4 languages and spends most of his time traveling and speaking on the importance of education and the danger of a mind kept in captivity.

 Access to education has improved in the past decade for millions of children.
 But far too many of the world’s most disadvantaged children remain excluded from school, and many of the children in school do not learn the basic skills they need to lead productive lives.